NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 Keep away from powerlines

 Don’t work too close to overhead or underground powerlines.
-If that’s not practical, do a risk assessment and follow the advice of the electricity supply authority.
+If that’s not practical, do a risk assessment.
+You also need to follow the advice of the electricity supply authority.

 More information